- Live Rates

 Life can be stressful for an aspiring first-time home buyer.
 There are people insisting that they should save up the “normal 20%” down payment, they’re told that The Banks insist on perfect credit, and they are bombarded by countless “rules of thumb” about how much home they can qualify to buy.

-The average down payment in 2018 was 11% nationwide.
-The average for first-time buyers was even lower: 6%.
+The average down payment is 11% nationwide, but the average for first-time buyers is even lower: 6%.
 While it is true that lenders require some form of mortgage insurance when the loan is for more than 80% of the property’s value, making a smaller down payment can be a financially savvy move.

-If real estate values continue their upward trend—and all signs point to that—waiting to save up a large down payment can be costly.
-If properties are going up at the rate of, say, 3% each year, today’s $500,000 home will go for $515,000 a year from today.
+If real estate values continue their upward trend, waiting to save up a large down payment can be costly.
+If properties are going up at the rate of, say, 3% each year, a $500,000 home today will go for $515,000 a year from today.
 That puts the cost of waiting at about $1,200 per month.

 The cost of Private Mortgage Insurance (PMI) for a conventional loan varies according to the loan to value ratio and your credit score.
 A buyer getting a 90% loan (10% down payment) can expect to pay as little as .3% monthly for PMI.
 For a $500,000 home, the monthly premium could be just $113.
 Compare that with the cost of waiting to buy the same property at a higher price.